guaguila/CLive2022_DEVWKS-3240/README.md

 4. Telnet into the Catalyst 9300 into the second window that you opened before.
-Use the following credentials to Telnet into the switch: admin / Cisco123
+Use the following credentials: admin / Cisco123

 ![](telnet-gnmi-show.png)